la2050/challenge/_2020/connect/mirys-list.md

   - Access to the LA2050 community
   - Host public events or gatherings
-  - 'Office space for meetings, events, or for staff' Please list the organizations collaborating on this proposal.:
+  - 'Office space for meetings, events, or for staff' Please list the organizations collaborating on this proposal.: '' Which metrics will your submission impact?:
-  - 'TBD:'
-  - Mayor Garcetti Office of Immigrant Affairs
-Which metrics will your submission impact?:
   - Social and emotional support
   - Volunteerism